 Yesterday morning we helped a couple of boats depart in tricky circumstances before we slid out easily, thanks to the early exit by the sailboat in front of us.

-We took a slight detour on the Coosaw River so that Dana could get a photo of the dock area where Lieutenant Dan honored his promise to become First Mate if Forrest ever got a shrimp boat, which just about then crashed into a dock that isn’t still there.
-But this is the spot.
+We took a detour on the Coosaw River so that Dana could get a photo of the dock area where Lieutenant Dan honored his promise to become First Mate if Forrest ever got a shrimp boat, which just about then crashed into a dock that isn’t still there.
+But this is the spot, and Dana was very happy to have gone out of the way to humor Doug’s appetite for movie sites, or maybe she wasn’t.

 Seagulls apparently like those day-glo cheese-balls that come in what Robin described as a 55-gallon drum.
 Charlie surprisingly had enough left to share, which explained things to those of us wondering why the birds were so interested.
 Maybe that’s why they call him the Birdman of Starkville.